mujtaba1747/git-autocommit/README.md

 How to stop the script from running in the background
 - If you run the script using ./watch.sh, it will terminate as soon as one presses Ctrl+C or Exits the Terminal Session.
-- If you run the script in the background (which is convinient) using ./watch.sh & # The Ampersand makes it run in the background
+- If you run the script in the background (which is convinient) using ./watch.sh &

+  The Ampersand sign (&) makes it run in the background

   It becomes tricky to stop the script.
 One way is to restart/logging out.

   The other is to use ps aux | grep watch, find the PID of the script and then killing it using kill PID_of_script After that you'll have to run ps aux | grep inotify, find the PID of inotify and then killing it using kill command.